aktashaluk/demo-repo/README.md

 # Demo

-The descriptive text about the project that eveyrone can read and understand.
+The descriptive text about the project that everyone can read and understand.